Shard theory for $g$-fans: Shards

 \item[(3)] For a plate $\PP\in \mathbb{P}(A)$, we remove all points that cut by small walls of $\Sigma(A)$, that is, consider $\PP\backslash\bigcup(\UU\cap\PP)$, where the union is taken over all small walls that cut $\PP$ (Thus we could divide a plate into a small pieces of connected components).
-The closure of the connected components of $\PP\backslash\bigcup(\UU\cap\PP)$ called \emph{shard}.
-Thus, shard consists of union of small walls of $\Sigma(A)$ belonging to a same hyperplane.
+The closure of a connected component of $\PP\backslash\bigcup(\UU\cap\PP)$ is called a \emph{shard}.
+Thus, a shard consists of a union of small walls of $\Sigma(A)$ belonging to the same hyperplane.
 We denote by $\shard A$ the set of shards of $\Sigma(A)$. \end{itemize}

 \end{defi}

 \begin{exam} \begin{itemize} \item[(1)] Let $A$ be a rank 2 $g$-finite algebra.
 Then $\Sigma(A)$ is given as follows: